How to use VLOOKUP in Google Sheets

 • FREE domain included for 12 months

-Like any other formula, you need to know how VLOOKUP is correctly entered.
-If the formula isn’t correct, Google Sheets will not be able to properly run the automatic search.
+Like with any other function, it’s important to fill out VLOOKUP correctly.
+If the formula contains errors, Google Sheets will not be able to properly run the search.
 The VLOOKUP formula looks like this:

-The “search key” is the value you’re looking for.
-In “range,” you define the section of the table that should be searched.
-“Index” refers to the position in the table that contains the return value of your search.
-The index is expressed as a simple number in the formula.
-If your search key is located in column C and you’re looking for the corresponding value in column F, the index will need to be 3, since column F is three columns away from column C.
+The search_key is the first value you’re looking for.
+In range, you define the table or area in the spreadsheet that should be searched.
+Index refers to the column that contains the return value of your search.
+The index is expressed as a number and represents the position of the column that will be searched relative to the column where the search key is located.
+If your search key is located in column C and you’re looking for a corresponding value in column F, the index will need to be 4.
+This is because if you start counting from 1 with column C, column F will be the fourth column.

 Note

-If you use Google Sheets in another language, it’s doesn’t matter if you enter the English term “VLOOKUP” or the foreign-language version: Depending on the language settings in your Google account, the software will automatically change the formula names.
+If you are using Google Sheets in a language other than English, it doesn’t make a difference if you enter the term ‘VLOOKUP’ or the equivalent term for this function in another language.
+Depending on the language settings in your Google account, the software will automatically change the names of the functions in Google Sheets.

-The optional formula suffix “[is_sorted]” defines whether the column to be searched is sorted or not.
-If the column isn’t sorted, you should enter “FALSE”; otherwise “TRUE” is the right option.
-If the parameter is left empty, Google Sheets will automatically set it to “TRUE”.
+The optional formula suffix [is_sorted] defines whether the column to be searched is sorted or not.
+If the column isn’t sorted, you should enter ‘FALSE’; otherwise enter ‘TRUE’.
+If the parameter is left empty, Google Sheets will automatically set it to ‘TRUE’.
 Even though the parameter is optional, it still plays a decisive role in the outcome:

 • FALSE: The function searches for an exact match and returns the first result found.